ahrenstein/docker-cryptodip-bot/README.md

 Crypto Dip Buying Bot
 =====================
-This bot is designed to buy cryptocurrency on Coinbase Pro using a USD prefunded portfolio whenever it detects a significant dip in price.
+This bot is designed to buy cryptocurrency on Coinbase Pro or Gemini using a USD prefunded portfolio whenever it detects a significant dip in price.

 PRE-RELEASE WARNING
 -------------------
 I tested this code in a sandbox for a few days, before releasing it.
-I am running this bot against my live Coinbase Pro account as well.
+I am running this bot against my live Gemini account as well.
 This is still a very new bot with limited testing so **USE THIS BOT AT YOUR OWN RISK!**

 Dip Detection